jLantxa/mapache/README.md

 - [Roadmap](#roadmap)

 ## About
-`{{backup}}` *-placeholder name for the tool (I don't have a name yet)-* is a de-duplicating incremental backup tool written in Rust.
+`[[backup]]` *-placeholder name for the tool (I don't have a name yet)-* is a de-duplicating incremental backup tool written in Rust.
 It is a CLI tool to backup your data to a local file system or a remote machine.

-`{{backup}}` is still in an early development stage.
+`[[backup]]` is still in an early development stage.
 As such, it is still not functional (only for testing and development), it is missing all sorts of features, it is unstable, etc. But more importantly, it is a learning project and a tool I'm making to cover my own backup needs.

 The language of choice is `Rust`.
 I didn't choose `Rust` for any particular reason other than: it is a language I'm learning now and it seemed sufficiently safe, performant and ergonomic to use it.

-`{{backup}}` is inspired in its design by other similar tools like `git` and `restic`.
+`[[backup]]` is inspired in its design by other similar tools like `git` and `restic`.
 It implements a content-addressable repository to store and retrieve binary objects and `content-defined chunking` to de-duplicate the contents of files.
 It uses the FastCDC algorithm for chunking.

 Each 'backup' is called a `Snapshot`. `Snapshots` are independent from each other and they describe what was backed up and when.
 Although the `snapshots` are independent, every new `snapshot` only appends the new information that was different from the already existing `snapshots`.

-The basic design principles of {{backup}} are:
+### Guiding Principles

+The development of backup is guided by these core principles:

-- **Generality**: The tool must be able to work in a variety of contexts, i.e. small to medium to big repositories, machines of all different specs, etc.
+- **Generality**: The tool should function effectively across various contexts, from small to large repositories and diverse machine specifications.

-- **Efficiency**: The tool must use the resources available in the host as efficiently as possible.
-This means completing the backup process as fast as the resources allow, without exhausting those resources and with the minimum storage footprint.
+- **Efficiency**: It must use host resources optimally, completing backups quickly without exhaustion and minimizing storage footprint.

-- **Robustness**: The tool must be able to resume operation if interrupted without the repository being corrupted and guaranteeing the integrity of the data.
+- **Robustness**: The tool needs to resume operations seamlessly after interruptions, ensuring repository integrity and data reliability.

-- **Security**: The tool must provide confidentiality and authentication of the stored data with encryption.
+- **Security**: Confidentiality and authentication of stored data will be provided through encryption.

-In addition to that, I am aiming to make the tool self contained, with all its dependencies linked statically.
-Even if this means making the executable bigger, I find it extremely useful that I am able to run it from an USB stick in a fresh install with no network connection.
+- **Self-Contained Design**: I'm aiming for `[[backup]]` to be entirely self-contained, with all dependencies statically linked.
+Even if this means a larger executable, it offers the significant benefit of being runnable from a USB stick on a fresh installation without an internet connection.

 ## Roadmap
-{{backup}} is still in early development.
+`[[backup]]` is still in early development.

 The first milestone consists of implementing the core architecture and a minimal set of functional features.
 This includes: